AUCS/Constitution/README.md

 The currently accepted constitution can be found [here](https://github.com/AUCS/Constitution/blob/master/Constitution.md).

-The current committee members will be listed shortly.
+The current committee members will be listed shortly, along with the process of updating the constitution.